Quansight/ragna/README.md

     with open(path, "w") as file:
         file.write("Ragna is an OSS RAG app with Python and REST API.\n")

-    chat = await rag.start_new_chat(
+    async with await rag.new_chat(
         documents=[path],
         source_storage=RagnaDemoSourceStorage,
-        llm=RagnaDemoLlm,
+        assistant=RagnaDemoAssistant,
-    )
+    ) as chat:
         print(await chat.answer("What is Ragna?"))

-# This is only needed when running inside a regular editor.
+# This is only needed when running module as script.
-# When running inside a notebook, the code inside the main function can be run directly
+# If inside a notebook, the code inside the main function can be run directly.
 if __name__ == "__main__":
     asyncio.run(main())
 ```